drovp/ffmpeg/README.md

 **IMPORTANT!**

-`ffplay` is not available on linux systems!
-We're using [https://johnvansickle.com/ffmpeg/](https://johnvansickle.com/ffmpeg/) as a source of static binaries for linux, and it doesn't include `ffplay`.
+The source of static binaries we're using for Linux ([https://johnvansickle.com/ffmpeg/](https://johnvansickle.com/ffmpeg/)) doesn't come with `ffplay`, therefore you can't rely on `ffplay` dependency to be available on Linux.
 If you know about a better or a separate source with `ffplay` in it, share it in [#1](https://github.com/drovp/ffmpeg/issues/1).

+The dependency loader does try to fall back to local binaries exposed in current platform's PATH, but that is of course unreliable.

 ## Usage